 Supporting students with specific learning difficulties

-This section introduces the different Specific Learning Difficulties (SpLDs) and explores how they may impact on a student's academic performance and participation in college.
+This section introduces the different Specific Learning Difficulties (SpLDs) and explores how they may impact on a student's academic performance and participation in university.
 Here, the main focus is to suggest ways in which you as a staff member can support students with specific learning difficulties (dyslexia, dysgraphia, and dyscalculia) within their role of being a student.

 - Difficulties that may be experienced by university students with specific learning difficulties